Adrenaline junkies or anyone looking for unconventional things to do in Grand Rapids, look no further.

 West Michigan Archery Center also offers both youth and adult archery programs.
 Keep an eye out for more info on summer registration!

 If you’re an experienced archer, check out the center’s indoor and outdoor open shooting ranges.
-The outdoor range is open through October and has marked distances between 20 and 90 meters.
+The outdoor range is open from April through October and has marked distances between 20 and 90 meters.
 Children participating in open shooting must have parent supervision, and all participants must have basic archery skills.

 Introductory courses cost $75, and open shooting costs $10.